Story and photos by Manos Angelakis

 Beer is one of the oldest, and most beloved beverages, worldwide.

 There are references to beer in very early Pharaonic Egyptian writings and archaeologists recently found in Abydos the world’s oldest brewery dating to more than 5,000 years ago; we know the Vikings were beer aficionados and so were the Britons and the Picts and certainly the Irish, where people still stop for a pint of Guinness, instead of a cup of coffee.
 There are beer-making recipes from medieval Bavaria, ancient China and feudal Japan.
 Brazil has a long beer-like beverage tradition and so has Chile, brought in by German immigrants; India also has a long tradition even though, for them, beer came with the British colonizers.

-My first beer experience was at the Fix brewery in Athens (Φιξ) which was founded in 1864 by Johann Karl Fuchs, who came to Athens as the royal brewmaster of King Otto, the son of King Ludwig II of Bavaria, who was installed as the first Greek king after the country’s liberation from the Ottoman Empire in 1832; for many years, until the late 1930s, it was the major brewery in Greece and took 2 entire city blocks, plus a beer garden across the main highway, Syngrou Ave., that served chilled beer until the 1950s under large plane and linden trees.
-The original brewery building on Syngrou Ave., was converted to the National Museum of Contemporary Art when the Fix operations moved to a suburb.
+My first beer experience was at the Fix brewery in Athens (Φιξ) which was founded in 1864 by Johann Karl Fuchs, who came to Athens as the royal brewmaster of King Otto, the son of King Ludwig I of Bavaria, who was installed as the first Greek king after the country's liberation from the Ottoman Empire in 1832; for many years, until the very late 1930s, it was the major brewery in Greece and took 2 entire city blocks, plus a beer garden across the main highway; they served chilled beer there until the 1950s under large plane and linden trees.
+The original brewery building on Syngrou Ave., was converted to the National Museum of Contemporary Art when the Fix operations moved to one of the Athenian suburbs.

 Bavaria, is still considered the best place to have a cool, crisp, local lager anywhere in the world.